Ayanfe19/Capgemini-Cloud-DevOps-assignment/README.md

 Deploy a pipeline to build, test and push the docker image to Azure Container Registry.

 As requested, that the pipeline should build, test and push the docker image to a repository.
 The pipeline built and pushed the Docker images (Front-end and Back-end) to Azure Container Registry known as abimbolacontainerregistry as seen below.

 The pipeline below built and pushed the front-end Docker image to the Azure Container Registry.

-The pipeline below built and pushed the front-end Docker image to the Azure Container Registry.